cobwebos/docs/includes/active-directory-develop-guidedsetup-javascriptspa-use.md

 var isEdge = msedge > 0;

 //If you support IE, our recommendation is that you sign-in using Redirect APIs
-//If you as a developer are testing using Edge InPrivate mode, please add "isEdge" to the if check if (!isIE) {
+//If you as a developer are testing using Microsoft Edge InPrivate mode, please add "isEdge" to the if check if (!isIE) {
     if (myMSALObj.getUser()) {// avoid duplicate code execution on page load in case of iframe and popup window. showWelcomeMessage();